Online Social Work Programs in Minnesota

 University of St. Thomas, as the largest private college in Minnesota, provides 10,000 students with a rigorous Catholic education.
 The School of Social Work enrolls more than 500 social work students in bachelor of social work, master of social work, and doctorate in social work programs.
 The school launched the doctorate in 2014 to prepare college-level social work faculty.
 The program grooms scholar-practitioners skilled in transformative teaching, writing for publications, and pursuing social justice through service and leadership.

-University of St. Thomas's
+University of St. Thomas’s Doctor in Social Work

 - Credits and Courses: This degree requires 45 semester credits, 15 courses.
 The program utilizes a cohort model to build a community of practitioners with strong personal and professional connections.
 Faculty use both synchronous and asynchronous modes of online delivery.
 Students must attend a two-week on-campus residency each summer in St. Paul.
 To culminate the program, students must complete a banded dissertation subject to the peer review process.

 - Completion Time: Students can complete the degree in three years as part of a cohort.

 - Admission Requirements: Applicants must hold a CSWE-accredited master of social work with a minimum cumulative 3.0 GPA.